MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 > [!IMPORTANT]
 >
 > - From evaluation time, the filter evaluation results can take up to 30 minutes to show in Endpoint Manager admin center.
 > - This feature is in [public preview](public-preview.md).
 The filter evaluation results will change, and become more integrated into policy and app reports.
-For example, you'll see information on device compliance, device configuration, Endpoint Security configuration, and managed apps.
->
->   To help improve this feature, provide feedback at **memFiltersFeedback@microsoft.com**.
+To help improve this feature, provide feedback at **memFiltersFeedback@microsoft.com**.

 ## Reports